josmar-crwdstffng/angular/aio/content/guide/creating-libraries.md

 A library is packaged into an npm package for publishing and sharing.
 This package can also include [schematics](guide/glossary#schematic) that provide instructions for generating or transforming code directly in your project, in the same way that the CLI creates a generic new component with `ng generate component`.
 A schematic that is packaged with a library can, for example, provide the Angular CLI with the information it needs to generate a component that configures and uses a particular feature, or set of features, defined in that library.
-One example of this is [Angular Material's navigation schematic](https://material.angular.io/guide/schematics#navigation-schematic) which configures the CDK's [BreakpointObserver](https://material.angular.io/cdk/layout/overview#breakpointobserver) and uses it with Material's [MatSideNav](https://material.angular.io/components/sidenav/overview) and [MatToolbar](https://material.angular.io/components/toolbar/overview) components.
+One example of this is the [navigation schematic in Angular Material](https://material.angular.io/guide/schematics#navigation-schematic) which configures the [BreakpointObserver](https://material.angular.io/cdk/layout/overview#breakpointobserver) in CDK and uses it with the [MatSideNav](https://material.angular.io/components/sidenav/overview) and [MatToolbar](https://material.angular.io/components/toolbar/overview) components in Material.

 Create and include the following kinds of schematics:

 *   Include an installation schematic so that `ng add` can add your library to a project
 *   Include generation schematics in your library so that `ng generate` can scaffold your defined artifacts \(components, services, tests\) in a project
-*   Include an update schematic so that `ng update` can update your library's dependencies and provide migrations for breaking changes in new releases
+*   Include an update schematic so that `ng update` can update the dependencies of your library and provide migrations for breaking changes in new releases

 What you include in your library depends on your task.
 For example, you could define a schematic to create a dropdown that is pre-populated with canned data to show how to add it to an application.